Aston Villa FC

 After a new low for the club – a relegation to the Third Division in 1970 – Villa turned a new leaf by appointing Ron Saunders as coach.
 They were back in the First Division by 1975, the same year that saw them win another League Cup.
 With Saunders' ability to spot a good player and his famous “no-nonsense” approach to coaching, Villa's streak of good results continued into the 80s.
 After a League Cup victory in 1977 and an unpredicted First Division title in 1981, Villa won their first and only European Cup in 1982 by shocking the favored Bayern Munich in the Final.
 One of the heroes was the reserve goalkeeper Nigel Spink that replaced Jimmy Rimmer early in the match and made some astonishing saves.
 The last triumph was however made without Ron Saunders as the coach.
 Some months earlier, after a dispute with the chairman Ron Bendall at a time the team had a negative trend in the league Ron Saunders had decided to resign.

-The Premier League era has not been as kind to Villa, which would mostly be seen in the lower half of the table.
-They did, however, managed to claim two more League Cups in 1994 and 1996.
+The Premier League era has been filled with ups and downs for to Villa, they were placed second in 1993 and on the bottom of the table in 2016.
+They managed to claim two more League Cups in 1994 and 1996.

 By Martin Wahl